victorliu-sq/PaperWriting/FlashSMP.md

 The parallel versions of both the Gale-Shapley and McVitie-Wilson algorithms partition the set of men among multiple threads, each running a local version of the algorithm.

 Threads make proposals on behalf of men using atomic compare-and-swap (CAS) operations to update the suitor status of women safely.
 In the parallel Gale-Shapley algorithm, rejected men are added to local queues and processed in subsequent rounds, with optional synchronization to redistribute unmarried men among threads for load balancing.

 In contrast, the parallel McVitie-Wilson algorithm adds rejected men to local stacks, allowing threads to continue making proposals immediately until all men are matched, thus avoiding the need for periodic synchronization.

+The parallel versions of both the Gale-Shapley and McVitie-Wilson algorithms partition the set of men among multiple threads, each running a local version of the algorithm.
+Threads make proposals on behalf of men using atomic compare-and-swap (CAS) operations to update the suitor status of women safely.
+In the parallel Gale-Shapley algorithm, rejected men are added to local queues and processed in subsequent rounds, with optional synchronization to redistribute unmarried men among threads for load balancing.

+In contrast, the parallel McVitie-Wilson algorithm adds rejected men to local stacks, allowing threads to continue making proposals immediately until all men are matched, thus avoiding the need for periodic synchronization.